Plainwell Pines Nursing And Rehabilitation Communi in Plainwell, MI

 Cons

-• pro The nurse staff is terrible.
+• pro The facility is described as a horror, with the nurse staff being terrible.

 • pro The staff lost her clothes, combs, and brushes.

-• pro The receptionist is rude.
+• pro The place is filthy and dirty.

 Review